304 (card game): Sand cards (Variation)

 Sand cards, also called Full Caught can also play a special role in the game if needed.
 The other two players than the trump caller can challenge to take all ten tricks if they play with a new trump.

 They can also use the sand cards by disposing two cards which they do not need.
 The points for the full caught is systemed as if the player who asked the full caught wins, he will receive the points from the others for their "must take" tricks, or if he loses, he will give them the same amount.

 Scoring

-Each players will be given ten or twenty points in the beginning and the game lasts until a player loses all of their points.
+Each player will be given ten or twenty points in the beginning; the game lasts until a player loses all of their points.
 If a player loses all their points, the player with the most points will be declared winner.
 The player with the next higher point will be declared a runner-up.